 Haven’t saved up enough for a summer vacation, but know a staycation just isn’t going to cut it with the kids (or spouse)?
-How about a “daycation” of sorts or a long weekend here in the great midwest.
+How about a “daycation” or a long weekend here in the great Midwest?

 Known in some circles as “America’s Little Switzerland,” New Glarus is a short 2-hour drive from Chicago and hosts several festivals throughout the summer, including Polkafest, Beer, Bacon & Cheese and the Heidi Festival.
 Don’t miss Swiss Volksfest (Swiss Independence Day) on August 6.

 Fanatic about all things four-wheeled?
 This is the place for you.
 The museum boasts 33 exhibits and is home to such iconic vehicles as Herbie, Fred Flintstone’s stone-age ride, the Batmobile and Speed Racer’s Mach 5.

 Sherman’s son – and my grandson – loves cars, which means he loves to visit Volo.
 One drawback: It’s a museum, so the little guy doesn’t understand that he can’t clambor in and test out the cars like he can at the auto show.